 Russia’s Intervention in Syria: A Legal Perspective

 As the Syrian civil war surpasses its 5th year, international actors from Iran to Saudi Arabia and the United States have openly played their hands in its fate.
-It is however the involvement of Russia (a key actor) which has drawn the most attention on the world stage.
-The situation continues demand discussion on normative acceptabilities within international law pertaining to intervention
+It is however the involvement of Russia (a key actor) that has drawn the most attention on the world stage.
+The situation continues to demand discussion on normative acceptabilities within international law pertaining to intervention.

 This article will conclude that prima facie both of these remarks are true.
-Collective self-defence and consensual intervention between states ha been extensively covered in the Nicaragua case (1986) and the more recent Democratic Republic of Congo v.
+Collective self-defense and consensual intervention between states has been extensively covered in the Nicaragua case (1986) and the more recent Democratic Republic of Congo v.
 Uganda (DRC v.
 Uganda) (2005) case before the International Court of Justice (ICJ).
-Contemporary United Nations Security Council (UNSC) indicate the incumbent government may not always be subject to "democratic criteria".
+Contemporary United Nations Security Council (UNSC) indicates the incumbent government may not always be subject to “democratic criteria”.
 The agreed strategy towards Syria has been a middle ground between the two approaches.
 It is in this middle ground, and the factor of international terrorism, that Russia’s intervention finds uncertainty.

 The Court by 12 votes to 3, rejected this argument on the basis of a lack of evidence.
 It could not be established that Nicaragua was aiding El Salvadoran anti-government rebels

 More recently, the case of DRC v.
 Uganda (2005) referred to the use of force as embodied within Article 2 (4) the UN charter which states:

 ‘All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations’.

 The Court also reaffirmed the Nicaragua case in its reasoning and while coming to its conclusions, for example: